brycewray/hugo-site/content/posts/2019/10/picture-perfect.md

 .&nbsp;.&nbsp;. so you can well imagine the shock my *hubris* took when I learned that an insistence on where images should go **isn't** just a Gatsby requirement.
 It's even a [Hugo](https://gohugo.io) requirement, not to mention a requirement for the Gatsby near-beer, [Gridsome](https://gridsome.org).
 It all depends on how you want the site to perform where those images are concerned.

 If you're thinking about getting into the whole static-site thing and are wondering how you'll set it up when you do, give me just a few moments of your time while I explain what I learned.
-Perhaps it'll save you some steps---or, at the very least, explain why you should arrange some content in ways you might not've originally planned.
+Perhaps it'll save you some steps --- or, at the very least, explain why you should arrange some content in ways you might not've originally planned.

 ## Monkey no see, monkey no do

 First off, let me explain the thing that threw me for a loop where Gatsby and images are concerned: under most circumstances, it wants you to put them in the same directory ("folder”) as content.
-Back when I simply dropped image files into one big top-level `images` folder and Markdown files into another[^dirSet]---after which I'd let my SSG of the moment handle them pretty automatically---I found this limiting.
+Back when I simply dropped image files into one big top-level `images` folder and Markdown files into another[^dirSet] --- after which I'd let my SSG of the moment handle them pretty automatically --- I found this limiting.
 Surely I wasn't going to have to start having to keep my images and Markdown files in the same directory?

 [^dirSet]: Well, within limits.
 What I did with the site posts was to put them all in month-based folders; for example, this one would go in `/posts/2019/10` and then appear as `/posts/2019/10/picture-perfect`.
 Still, the point is: I wasn't putting Markdown files in the same folders with their images.